SectorLabs/django-template-minifying-loader/README.rst

 Django application, providing simple template loader.
 It reduces HTML output in templates by stripping out whitespace characters between HTML and django template tags.
 With cached template loader, whitespace stripping is done only once during template compilation.
-This is more efficient than solutions based on {% spaceless %} tag or middleware minification.
+This is more efficient than solutions based on ``{% spaceless %}`` tag or middleware minification.

 This package is based on following unmaintained packages:

 * `Django template minifying loader <https://github.com/SectorLabs/django-template-minifying-loader>`_
 * `Django template minified <https://github.com/iRynek/django-template-minifier>`_

-How much bandwidth does it is save?
+How much bandwidth does it save?
 Check data from real project:

 ================  ========  =================
 Normal HTML       109kB     15kB gzipped